vnali/studio-plugin-docs/README.md

 --- | ---
 *studio-managePodcasts* | Can view the podcast element index page and create a podcast element.
 *studio-manageEpisodes* | Can view the episode element index page and create an episode element (for every podcast).
-*studio-createDraftPodcasts* | Can view all podcasts, and create a draft for new/existing podcasts.
+*studio-createDraftNewPodcasts* | Can view create/view/resave/delete a draft new podcast.
-*studio-viewPodcasts-[PodcastUID]* | Can view a specified podcast and its' episodes.
+*studio-viewPodcast-[PodcastUID]* | Can view a specified podcast and drafts for the podacst created by user.
-*studio-createDraftPodcasts-[PodcastUID]* | Can create a draft for the specified podcast.
+*studio-createDraftPodcast-[PodcastUID]* | Can create a draft for the specified podcast.
-*studio-editPodcasts-[PodcastUID]* | Can edit a specified a podcast.
+*studio-editPodcast-[PodcastUID]* | Can edit a specified a podcast.
+*studio-deleteDraftPodcast-[PodcastUID]* | Can delete an own podacst draft for the specified podcast.
+*studio-viewOtherUserDraftPodcast-[PodcastUID]* | Can view other user drafts for the podcast.
+*studio-saveOtherUserDraftPodcast-[PodcastUID]* | Can save other user drafts for the podcast.
+*studio-deleteOtherUserDraftPodcast-[PodcastUID]* | Can delete other user drafts for the podcast.
-*studio-deletePodcasts-[PodcastUID]* | Can delete a specified podcast.
+*studio-deletePodcast-[PodcastUID]* | Can delete a specified podcast.
 *studio-editPodcastGeneralSettings-[PodcastUID]* | Set general settings for specified podcast.
 *studio-editPodcastEpisodeSettings-[PodcastUID]* | Set episode settings for specified podcast.
+*studio-viewPodcastEpisodes-[PodcastUID]* | Can view episodes of a specified podcast and their drafts created by the user.
 *studio-createDraftEpisodes-[PodcastUID]* | Create a draft episode for a specified podcast.
+*studio-deleteDraftEpisodes-[PodcastUID]* | Can delete an own epsiode draft for the specified podcast.
 *studio-createEpisodes-[PodcastUID]* | Create an episode for a specified podcast.
+*studio-viewOtherUserDraftEpisodes-[PodcastUID]* | Can view other user drafts for episodes of the specified podcast.
+*studio-saveOtherUserDraftEpisodes-[PodcastUID]* | Can save other user drafts for episodes of the specified podcast.
+*studio-deleteOtherUserDraftEpisodes-[PodcastUID]* | Can delete other user drafts for episodes of the specified podcast.
 *studio-deleteEpisodes-[PodcastUID]* | Delete episodes for specified podcast.
 *studio-importEpisodeByRSS-[PodcastUID]* | Import episodes from RSS.
 *studio-importEpisodeByAssetIndex-[PodcastUID]* | Set settings for importing episodes for specified podcast.